 In the HTML code, we have really wide possibilities to fill up our .kml content.
 We can input images (also with description), tables, create buttons or even embed some external websites.

 When looking at the picture above, you can see the elements, which can annoy you.
 There is information about the direction, which is not always needed.
-In this moment we are entering into another way to customize a .kml content, through the ‘<BalloonStyle>’.
+At this moment we are entering into another way to customize a .kml content, through the ‘<BalloonStyle>’.
 I will describe it widely below.
 Now I would like to mention how to get rid of this information about direction.
 We must create a new space in our .kml file as per below (Pic.
 24), making this stuff invisible for future (Pic.
 25).

 If you want to see a result of my work, see this short video below: